 - Personality changes and mood swings.
-One of Dr. Chui’s patients lost the anxiety part of his brain.
-“He would ride his motorcycle right up the flat bed to his truck, she said.
+One of Chui’s patients lost the ability to recognize anxiety.
+“He would ride his motorcycle right up the flat bed to his truck, she says.
 “He’s not afraid.
 He doesn’t have any sense of danger.”

-There are no cures for Alzheimer’s disease but there are treatments for symptoms that can help a patient and their family have a more sustainable and rewarding life.
+There is no cure for Alzheimer’s disease, but there are treatments for symptoms that can help a patient and their family have a more sustainable and rewarding life.

-Dr. Chui says that the biggest frustration for friends and loved ones is getting the patient to a doctor for diagnosis.
-The sooner, the better, says Dr. Chui.
-“There is no quick fix, and there is no cure, but a diagnosis helps families know how to cope with the disease.
+According to Chui, the biggest frustration for friends and loved ones can be getting the patient to a doctor for diagnosis.
+Nonetheless, the sooner a patient is examined, the better.
+“There is no quick fix and there is no cure, but a diagnosis helps families know how to cope with the disease.
 We are aiming for the best quality of life for everyone.
 We just have to redefine what that means.”

 For more than 30 years, Keck Medicine of USC physicians and researchers have made major contributions to understanding Alzheimer’s disease, vascular brain injury and memory problems.

-If you are in the Los Angeles area and are looking for exceptional care from some of the top Alzheimer’s specialists in the world, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://neuro.keckmedicine.org/request-an-appointment/.
+If you’re in the Los Angeles area and are looking for exceptional care from some of the top Alzheimer’s specialists in the world, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://neuro.keckmedicine.org/request-an-appointment/.